Increase your bottom time – dive Nitrox!

 Enrich your diving with Enriched Air – Time is Money!

-Make the most of your valuable underwater time with the PADI Nitrox course.
+Make the most of your valuable underwater time with the SSI or PADI Nitrox course.
 As an “Enriched Air Diver” you have several benefits…

 Nitrox Course Itinerary (2 days)

-We suggest that you stay close to Sunrise Divers (we are at Karon Beach) when taking your Nitrox course.
+We suggest that you stay close to Sunrise Divers (we are at Karon Beach) when taking your Nitrox course including classroom theory.
 Ideally you should plan to visit our shop any day before your course starts to complete paperwork, get your course manual and you can try equipment.
 On Day 1 please meet at our shop.
-On day 2 pick up is from your hotel at 7:45am based on hotels in Karon or Kata Beach area.
+On day 2 pick up is from your hotel at 7:30am based on hotels in Karon or Kata Beach area.
 Pick up also possible from Patong.
 Other areas of Phuket possible with extra pick up fee.

 So, what exactly is Enriched Air / Nitrox?